ZM XMAG2 210 elementów

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical equipment or very modern machines.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets:

-Neodymium magnets are extremely delicate, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnetic are extremely delicate, and by joining them in an uncontrolled manner, they will break.
 Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-At the moment of collision between the magnets, sharp metal fragments can be dispersed in different directions.
+At the moment of collision between the magnets, small metal fragments can be dispersed in different directions.

 Neodymium magnets can become demagnetized at high temperatures.